Our 7 Biggest Takeaways from Denver Digital Summit

 - Find the people who linked to similar topics in the past.
 Reach out to them and share your article with them.

 Looking to pull in outside experts?
-Come explore our guide to vetting SEO providers.
+Come explore our guide to hiring an SEO company.

 3. Design is not art, it’s problem solving

 In the words of Michael Salamon from Lousy, the biggest mistake that most web designers make is assuming that their job is to make a pretty website.

 Pretty websites are great and all, but the job of a web designer is much more important than that.